Breathe Better – Look Better

 Nose shape is highly variable, and what makes a nose attractive on one person may look out of place on another person.
 As a board certified surgeon in San Antonio, Dr. Baumholtz is skilled in evaluating each patient’s treatment goals, aesthetic concerns, and nasal anatomy, and then creating custom treatment plans aimed at achieving optimal facial harmony and balance based on each person’s individual needs.

-What should I do to prepare for rhinoplasty in San Antonio?
+What should I do to prepare for rhinoplasty?

 What happens during a rhinoplasty procedure?